zyedidia/micro/README.md

 Micro is made in Go so you must have Go installed on your system to build it.

+Make sure that you have Go version 1.4 or greater.

 You can simply `go get` it.

 ```